Srijan-Deb/python/README.md

 #Assignment 4

-Module 5: Files, Exceptions, and Errors in Python

-Task 1: Read a File and Handle Errors
+#Task 1: Read a File and Handle Errors

 Problem Statement:  Write a Python program that:
 1. Opens and reads a text file named sample.txt.
 2. Prints its content line by line.